 Click the orange button to the right to learn more about what you can start doing today.

 Please read the “Treatment of Multiple Myeloma: Cure vs. Control” linked below.
-If you understand your diagnostic criteria, you will be able to apply the ideas discussed in the cure vs. control article and therefore understand your prognosis for multiple myeloma.
+If you understand your diagnostic criteria, you will be able to apply the ideas discussed in the cure vs. control article and therefore understand your therapy plan to treat your multiple myeloma.

 Controlling MM combined with evidence-based complementary and integrative therapies I believe, allows the best prognosis for your multiple myeloma.